Table of Contents

 You can customize a Client Message that will appear at the top of your form.
 This is where you can introduce your company, or add verbiage about information that you'd like your client to include.

-Next will be the Client's contact details.
-The address that is submitted will be created as a property under the client.
+Next will be the client's contact details.
+The address that is submitted will be created as a property for the client.
 Existing customers can sign in via the client hub and select their already entered address or add a new address for a new property.

-Then, you can add either add a new section or an add online booking section.
+Then, you can add either add a new section or an add customer availability section.

 Switch the Required toggle option to 'ON' below a field to make it required for your client to fill out.
 This is a great way to make sure you're receiving specific information up front if needed.
 When you make a field required, your clients won't be able to submit a booking request if that field is left blank, they will receive a message prompting them to fill out that section before being able to submit.